Myanmar police open fire on protesters in Mandalay leaving at least two dead, say reports - KESQ

 Stringers for CNN confirm that live rounds and tear gas were used to disperse people at an anti-coup protest in the city.

-In video seen by CNN a large crowd of people can be seen running away from the police and taking cover behind whatever shelter they can find.
+In video seen by CNN, a large crowd of people can be seen running away from police and taking cover.

-In another video, a person can be seen being stretchered away by medics.
+In other footage, a person can be seen being stretchered away by medics.
 The condition of the patient was not immediately clear.

 “Half of the injured were shot with live rounds,” he told AFP.

+Motorbikes were seen driving next to the convoy as the hearse proceeded through the streets in a funeral procession.
+Some people on motorbikes and on the side of the road were seen raising the anti-government three-finger salute from the “Hunger Games” movie franchise as the convoy drove through.

+“We swear that we will continue protesting against military dictatorship until we can get rid of this regime, according to the wish of Mya Thweh Thweh Khine and the wishes of all the generations in this era,” Maung Maung Swe, a National League for Democracy MP, said at the Sunday ceremony.

-In 2011, the military began opening the country up from the rule of a string of ruthless dictators and put in place reforms that allowed for democratic elections in 2015, in which ousted leader Aung San Suu Kyi won a landslide and formed the first civilian government since 1962.
+In 2011, Myanmar’s military began opening the country up from the rule of a string of ruthless dictators and established reforms that allowed for democratic elections in 2015, in which ousted leader Aung San Suu Kyi won in a landslide and formed the first civilian government since 1962.

+Facebook said it deleted a page run by the Myanmar military from the social media platform on Sunday for “repeated violations of our Community Standards prohibiting incitement of violence and coordinating harm,” according to a statement provided to Reuters by Rafael Frankel, Facebook’s director of public policy.

+CNN has asked Facebook for further details but has not received a response.

-Myanmar Academy Award winning actress Paing Phyo Thu went into hiding with her director husband Na Gyi on Thursday along with other celebrities opposing the coup who were added to an arrest list.
+It comes after Myanmar Academy Award-winning actress Paing Phyo Thu went into hiding with her director husband Na Gyi on Thursday along with other celebrities opposing the coup who were added to an arrest list.

-Concerns had been growing over the potential for violence in Myanmar as anti-coup protesters urge supporters to take to the streets en masse, in defiance of the military generals who have deployed troops in major cities.
+Concerns had been growing over the potential for violence in Myanmar as protesters urge supporters to take to the streets in defiance of the military generals who have deployed troops in major cities.

 The United Nations special rapporteur on human rights in Myanmar, Tom Andrews, said earlier in the week he was “terrified” of the potential for violence if the planned mass protests and military troops converge.